 Youth Recreation Rules and Regulation Committee

 The Vice President of Youth Recreation and at least 10% of the affiliated league presidents or their representatives will comprise the Youth Recreation Rules and Regulations Committee.
 This committee will make every attempt to receive input from league presidents prior to making changes in rules.
-A majority vote of committee members is needed to make or change rules.
+A majority vote of committee members in attendance at a scheduled meeting is needed to make or change rules.

 Youth Competitive Rules and Regulation Committee